Visitor Guidelines

-Wake Forest Baptist Medical Center is experiencing significant parking constraints due to ongoing construction, so hospitalized patients remain limited to two healthy visitors at a time and those arriving for outpatient visits at the Medical Center may bring one visitor.
+Wake Forest Baptist Medical Center is experiencing significant parking constraints due to ongoing construction, so hospitalized patients remain limited to two healthy visitors at a time.
+Those arriving for outpatient visits at Wake Forest Baptist Medical Center may bring one person to accompany them.
 All other Wake Forest Baptist locations will be fully open to visitors.

 Visitor Registration Kiosks